Dear Parents and Carers,

 I hope that this letter finds you and your family safe and well.

 I thought you would find it useful if I outlined our transition plans for the rest of this term.
 Of course, given the current circumstances, we have had to adapt these transition arrangements to take into account current national guidance for schools, as well as guidance regarding social distancing more generally.
 Therefore, we cannot have the usual Intake Evening for parents or the Intake Days in school for students, however we will ensure that your child receives the best possible transition support and, most importantly, we will make sure that all children have a wonderful start to life at St Bede’s when they join us.
+We are having Virtual Transition Sessions with Primary Schools in early July entitled ‘A day in the life of a Year 7 Student’.
 Attached [in the post] with this letter is information about the school uniform your child will need, in advance of September, as well as details about how to purchase this uniform.
-We have undertaken the decision to postpone the wearing of blazers and ties until October half term.
-This is due to precautions we are taking regarding Covid 19.
-You will also receive in the post a number of student information forms, including medical details, and permission forms for IT access, the biometric system we use for school lunches, transport etc. If you could complete these forms and return them to us as soon as possible, it would greatly help our planning.
+You will also receive in the post a number of student information forms, including medical details, and permission forms for IT access, the biometric system we use for school lunches, transport etc. If you could complete these forms and return them to us as soon as possible (using the pre-paid envelope), it would greatly help our planning.

 As part of our transition arrangements, over the next few weeks, we will be meeting remotely with every primary school that is sending us children in September, to ensure that all relevant information is gathered on every child.
 This information will include academic and pastoral information.
 There will be additional remote meetings to support the transition of children with special educational needs and disabilities (SEND).
-All of the information that would normally be shared with parents during the Intake Evening has been collated into a comprehensive information booklet for parents.
+All of the information that would normally be shared with parents during the Intake Evening has been collated into a comprehensive information booklet for parents, this is your Welcome Booklet’.
 This includes information such as the organisation of the school day; the roles of Form Tutor, Head of Year and other key teachers; information regarding travel to and from school, the school timetable and lunchtimes; and our school expectations.
-Of course, depending on circumstances by September, some of the information may need to be updated and we will continue to follow the situation very closely, as you would expect, so that we are ready to adapt to any changes.
-We are recording short introductions to key staff in school to be able to share remotely with students.
-We have also recorded a virtual tour of the school, again for students to be able to get a feel for St Bede’s, even if they can’t visit us this term.
+We have recorded a virtual tour of the school, again for students to be able to get a feel for St Bede’s, even if they can’t visit us this term.

-Finally, we thought it might be nice to produce some short, optional tasks that students may wish to complete at home to help them prepare for the transition to St Bede’s.
-More information will follow but for the last couple of weeks of this term, these tasks will be uploaded onto our school website under this welcome area for Year 6 for students to use.
+Finally, we thought it might be nice to produce some short, optional tasks that students may wish to complete at home and on their Virtual Transition Session, to help them prepare for the transition to St Bede’s.
+More information will follow but for the last couple of weeks of this term, these tasks have been uploaded onto our school website under this welcome area for Year 6 for students to use.

-Throughout this period, please do not hesitate to get in touch with Mr Pearson, Assistant Headteacher Transition, (at the school email address) if you have any questions.
+Throughout this period, please do not hesitate to get in touch with Mrs Jenkin, Assistant Headteacher Pastoral, (at the school email address) if you have any questions.
 We look forward to welcoming you and your children to St Bede’s as soon as possible and to working with you over the

 next seven years.